dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     (dcmUPSInstanceUIDBasedOnName)"
     "
-    .. _dcmUPSIncludeStudyInstanceUID:

-    :ref:`Include Study Instance UID <dcmUPSIncludeStudyInstanceUID>`",boolean,"Indicates if Study Instance UID (0020,000D) of the received object shall be included in the created UPS

-    (dcmUPSIncludeStudyInstanceUID)"
-    "
     .. _dcmUPSIncludeInputInformation:

     :ref:`Include Input Information <dcmUPSIncludeInputInformation>`",string,"Indicates if received objects shall be referenced in the Input Information Sequence (0040,4021) in created UPS.
 SINGLE (= do not updating existing UPS), APPEND (= update existing UPS in state SCHEDULED), SINGLE_OR_CREATE (= if UPS already exists, create new UPS with derived UID), APPEND_OR_CREATE (= if existing UPS is no longer in state SCHEDULED, create new UPS with derived UID).
 Enumerated values: NO, SINGLE, APPEND, SINGLE_OR_CREATE or APPEND_OR_CREATE.